DakJaniels/FancyActionBarPlus/README.md

 * Force enable gamepad Action Bar style (default: off) - Setting to ON allows the use of the gamepad action bar theme including animations while in the Keyboard UI.
 Note that while in this mode FAB+ menu settings, and default options (unless adjusted) that refer to the Gamepad UI will be used.
 * Show gamepad ultimate hotkeys (default: ON) – Show the LB RB labels for gamepad UI.
 Set this to OFF to allow quickslot placement adjustments in gamepad UI
+* •	Use thin gamepad button frames borders (default: OFF) – Replaces the default gamepad frames with a minimal 1px black frame border with no backdrop
 * Hide companion ultimate slot (default: OFF) – When enabled, the companion ultimate slot, normally anchored to the right of the player ultimate slot when a companion has an ultimate ability slotted will always be hidden
 * Hide Locked Bars (default: ON) – When enabled if an effect locks the ability to barswap (such as equipping the Oakensoul ring, transforming into a Werewolf, picking up Volendrung, or various effects in dungeons or Trials such as the Ghost light Transformation in Lucent Citadel) the UI will switch to a “one bar” mode that only shows the active bar.
 [![Hide Locked Bars](https://i.imgur.com/SEVGXcd.png)](https://i.imgur.com/SEVGXcd.png)